barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/README.md

 ## Charter automation workflow
 1. **Prompt + field rules** – The extraction step reads [`extract_prompt.txt`](templates/extract_prompt.txt) and is guided by the business constraints encoded in [`field_rules.json`](templates/field_rules.json) as well as the JSON schema in [`charter.schema.json`](templates/charter.schema.json).
 Customize these files to change tone, required sections, or value formats.
 2. **Extraction** – `/api/charter/extract` (or a direct OpenAI call with the same prompt) produces draft charter JSON keyed to the schema.
 Downstream processes should assume optional sections may be empty and rely on schema validation before render.
+3. **Action proposals + validation** – `/api/chat` asks the model to enumerate the concrete charter steps it plans to run.
+When `execute=1` the handler immediately forwards the latest charter payload through the ACTIONS registry, including validation; manual runs can replay the returned `actions` array and show richer UI affordances.
-3. **Validation** – Use `/api/charter/validate` inside the app or run the CLI helper for offline workflows:
+4. **Validation (manual trigger)** – Use `/api/charter/validate` inside the app or run the CLI helper for offline workflows:
    ```bash
    node templates/charter-validate.mjs ./path/to/charter.json
    ```
    The script prints success/failure along with human-readable Ajv errors.
 Because it loads the schema locally, no API access is required.
-4. **Render** – Once validated, POST the charter object to `/api/charter/render` (or run a similar Node script) to merge values into the committed charter template (`templates/project_charter_tokens.docx.b64`).
+5. **Render** – Once validated, POST the charter object to `/api/charter/render` (or run a similar Node script) to merge values into the committed charter template (`templates/project_charter_tokens.docx.b64`).
 The endpoint decodes the base64 file, renders it, and returns a ready-to-share DOCX.
+When invoked through `/api/chat` the rendered buffer is summarized into `{ filename, mime, buffer: { byteLength } }`, allowing the client to detect that a document was produced and perform any follow-up encoding it needs for downloads.
-5. **Export/share** – Call `/api/export/pdf` for the styled PDF, or `/api/charter/make-link` to generate signed download URLs for DOCX/PDF/JSON (XLSX placeholder). `/api/charter/download` verifies signatures and streams the requested format on demand.
+6. **Export/share** – Call `/api/export/pdf` for the styled PDF, or `/api/charter/make-link` to generate signed download URLs for DOCX/PDF/JSON (XLSX placeholder). `/api/charter/download` verifies signatures and streams the requested format on demand.

 ## Local development (Vite)
 Prerequisites: Node.js 18+ and npm 9+.
 Populate `.env.local` with any client-side env values such as `VITE_OPENAI_REALTIME_MODEL` when testing realtime voice.
 When exercising the charter download endpoints locally, add `FILES_LINK_SECRET` to your environment (for example via `.env.local` or direct export) and set it to a long, random string.